newrelic/node-newrelic/Migration Guide.md

 This guide is intended to help with upgrading major versions of the Node Agent.
 This information can also be found on [our documentation website][upgrade-doc].

+## Upgrading to Agent v5

+### Node Version Support
+The agent now only supports Node version 6 and above, which brings it up to date with Node's [LTS][node-lts-schedule] schedule.
+Customers running Node 4.x or 5.x will need to upgrade to a supported version of Node or remain on the v4 agent.

 ## Upgrading to Agent v4

 ### Breaking Changes